 Between-subjects experiments have the advantage of being conceptually simpler and requiring less testing time per participant.
 They also avoid carryover effects without the need for counterbalancing.
-Within-subjects experiments have the advantage of controlling extraneous participant variables, which generally reduces noise in the data and makes it easier to detect any effect of the independent variable upon the dependent variable.
-Within-subjects experiments also require fewer participants than between-subjects experiments to detect an effect of the same size.
+Within-subjects experiments have the advantage of controlling extraneous participant variables, which generally reduces noise in the data and makes it easier to detect a relationship between the independent and dependent variables.